aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 Egregious contact is illegal.
 The following are always egregious contact:

 A. Greatly exceeding the necessary force to complete an action in a way that jeopardizes the safety of an opponent.

-B. Deliberately injuring or attempting to deliberately injure any person by using one’s body or any equipment including the balls.
+B. Deliberately injuring or attempting to deliberately injure any person by using one's body or any equipment including the balls.

 C. Striking or attempting to strike another person including but not limited to intentionally kneeing, elbowing, or headbutting an opponent.

-D. Intentionally physically contacting another person’s head, neck, or groin.
+D. Intentionally physically contacting another person's head, neck, or groin.

 E. Intentionally physically contacting an official other than the flag runner.

 ⚑ *Ejection*—Egregiously illegal contact against a teammate